diegolikescode/diegolikescode/README.md

 - e-mail: <diegoprestes.git@hotmail.com>
 - linkedin: [Diego Prestes](https://www.linkedin.com/in/diegoprestesgit/)
 - discord: nightcall#7978
-- and I'll be by the Batphone if you need to get a hold. :movie_camera: :vhs: 🦇☎️
+- and I'll be by the Batphone if you need to get a hold :movie_camera: :vhs: 🦇☎️